 What if I buy all this stuff and I don’t like it?

-That’s a fair question, particularly if you’re a parent buying it for your child.
+Seriously, though, that’s a fair question, particularly if you’re a parent buying it for your child.
 Hurricane invites you to have a go.
 Try before you buy, sort of thing.
 We offer you the opportunity to have a free test drive of a real racing kart on our track.
 Discover the buzz.
-(Don’t like karting?
-How could you not like karting?
-I’m not sure I understand the question)

 Contact our secretary, Amy, for details CLICK HERE